Research

 This includes cloning, recombinant expression, purification, and functional evaluation of target enzymes, alongside comparative analysis of how structural modifications may influence stability, activity, and overall usability.

-Techniques & Expertise
+Techniques and Expertise

 Technical capabilities applied across molecular workflows, protein work, and analytical evaluation.